 Here are some of the main benefits that your son or daughter will attain through autism movement therapy sessions:

 - It stimulates the brain.

 - This therapeutic method assists children with ASD with developing communication and motor skills.

 - Movement and dance therapy addresses and manages behavioral problems that are associated with ASD.

 - Perhaps most noteworthy, AMT shows children with autism how to have fun.

 All of these benefits help serve the primary purpose of autism movement and dance therapy.

 What is the core purpose of dance therapy?

 There are several goals and objectives that movement and dance therapists try to achieve.
-A lot of them are related to the individual needs of the autistic boy or girl that they’re seeing.
+A lot of them are related to the individual needs of the child on the autism spectrum that they’re seeing.